AdvoConnection Directory Listing Requirements

 Because the AdvoConnection Directory takes its responsibility seriously to showcase only professional advocates, we have developed these requirements.
 Of course, even meeting these requirements does not guarantee an advocate will succeed, but having met the requirements at least shows the professional approach taken by each.

-How We Vet Applicants – Requirements for Listing in the AdvoConnection Directory
+Requirements for a Listing in the AdvoConnection Directory

 Once you have applied to be in the AdvoConnection Directory, we will assess your application against each of these requirements as follows: